Israel-Hezbollah tension expands to Golan Heights amid rocket attack

 Israel and Hezbollah exchanged cross-border strikes on Wednesday, killing at least one person in eastern Lebanon and leaving another injured in the Israeli-annexed Golan Heights.

-Following Israeli strikes overnight on ammunition depots deep in eastern Lebanon, in the Baalbek district some 100 kilometers (62 miles) from the border, Hezbollah launched a barrage of 50 rockets at the town of Katzrin in the Golan Heights.
+Following Israeli strikes overnight on ammunition depots deep in eastern Lebanon, in the Baalbek district some 100 kilometers (62 miles) from the border, Hezbollah launched a barrage of 50 rockets at the town of Katzrin, in the Golan Heights.
 Lebanon's Health Ministry said in a statement that the strikes had killed at least one person and injured around 30 others, while Israeli authorities said Hezbollah's strikes had moderately injured one person and caused damage to homes.

 Israel annexed the Golan Heights in 1981 in a move not recognized by the international community, with the exception of the United States since 2019.

 After the rocket barrage, sirens sounded in a few villages in the Upper Galilee region, with the Israeli military saying that several suspected rockets or drones had crossed the border.
-Some were intercepted in the air and the others fell in open areas.
+Some were intercepted in the air, and the others fell in open areas.

-The Hezbollah-affiliated Al-Mayadeen news outlet reported on Wednesday that Khalil al-Maqdah, a member of the Al-Aqsa Martyrs Brigades, was killed in his car in Sidon, southern Lebanon.
+The Hezbollah-affiliated Al-Mayadeen news outlet reported on Wednesday that Khalil al-Maqdah, a member of the Al-Aqsa Martyrs Brigades, was killed in his car in Sidon, in southern Lebanon.
 The Israeli military confirmed the report.

 Ongoing escalation

 The Israeli military said Tuesday night that secondary explosions were identified after the strikes in eastern Lebanon, “indicating the presence of weapons in the warehouses that were attacked.”
-It also accused Hezbollah of locating military infrastructures within populated areas in “cynical exploitation of Lebanese citizens."
+It also accused Hezbollah of locating military infrastructures in populated areas in “cynical exploitation of Lebanese citizens."

 According to the Israeli military, more than 100 rockets and drones were launched at northern Israel throughout Tuesday without any casualties reported.
-Some rockets and drones were intercepted while others fell into open spaces, causing fires.
+Some rockets and drones were intercepted while others fell into open areas, causing fires.